-1. The school district shall designate an appropriate person to be responsible for the school district’s food service program, whose duties shall include the creation of nutrition guidelines and procedures for the selection of foods and beverages made available on campus to ensure food and beverage choices are consistent with current USDA guidelines.
+1. The school district shall designate an appropriate person to be responsible for the school district’s nutrition services program, whose duties shall include the creation of nutrition guidelines and procedures for the selection of foods and beverages made available on campus to ensure food and beverage choices are consistent with current USDA guidelines.

-2, As part of the school district’s responsibility to operate a food service program, the school district will provide continuing professional development for all food service personnel in schools.
+2, As part of the school district’s responsibility to operate a nutrition services program, the school district will provide continuing professional development for all nutrition services personnel in schools.

 C. Competitive Foods and Beverages

 1. All foods and beverages sold on school grounds to students, outside of reimbursable meals, are considered “competitive foods,” Competitive foods include items sold a la carte in the cafeteria, from vending machines, schools stores, and for in- school fundraisers.